Sushillovanshi/REPO-K3AY/README.md

 **scanme.nmap.org**

 **Disclaimer**
 This project is created strictly for educational purposes only.
-Do not scan systems without proper authorization.
+Do not scan systems without proper authorization......